async-aws/aws/docs/authentication/index.md

 to return a `Credentials` object.
 It is a value object to store username and password (in simple terms).

-By default AsyncAWS uses a ChainProvider that iterates over all providers and uses the first provider in the chain that returns credentials without an error.
+By default AsyncAws uses a ChainProvider that iterates over all providers and uses the first provider in the chain that returns credentials without an error.

 The providers are currently chained in the following order: